-Central banks insisted for months that the inflationary pressure is a temporary consequence of economic activity returning to normal this year after it came to a halt when the pandemic erupted in 2020.
+Central banks insist the inflationary pressure is a temporary consequence of economic activity returning to normal this year after it came to a halt when the pandemic erupted in 2020.

-“The question is whether we really are at the end of the crisis,” said Roel Beetsma professor of macroeconomics at the University of Amsterdam.
+“The question is whether we really are in the end of the crisis,” said Roel Beetsma professor of macroeconomics at the University of Amsterdam.

 Industries have struggled to keep up with a surge in demand from consumers.

 Global trade has been disrupted by insufficient shipping containers, congestion at ports and labor shortages.

 One key component that is hard to come by these days is semiconductors, chips used in everything from phones to video game consoles to the electronic systems of cars.